jitsedesmet/thesis/solution/storage-guidance-vocabulary/index.md

 Instances of `sgv:update-condition`:
 * `sgv:update-keep-always`: No matter how the resource is updated, leave it where it is.
    As a result, the index and widen the resource selection shapes might need to be updated.
-* `sgv:update-keep ?distance`: Allow to specify a distance metric of the resource shape to the resource description.
+* `sgv:update-keep ?distance`: Allow specifying a distance metric of the resource shape to the resource description.
 * `sgv:update-prefer-static`: Prefer to keep the resource where it is, but change the location in case the shape description does not match anymore.
    In that case, remove the resource and add it again.